Char1iee/NBA_Odds_Analysis/README.md

 ![cnn_pred_train](https://github.com/Char1iee/NBA_Odds_Analysis/assets/47782807/4abc528a-3843-4563-be17-a734bed47aeb)

-For the training prediction, we see that moneyLine and spread were very well predicted (within 0.01 of the actual values), total and secondHalfTotal were somewhat less well predicted (around 0.2 off from the true values), and score was the least well predicted, being almost 1.4 away (1.4 standard deviation).
+For the training prediction, we see that moneyLine and spread were very well predicted (within 0.01 of the actual values), total and secondHalfTotal were somewhat less well predicted (around 0.2 off from the true values), and score was the least well predicted, being almost 1.4 away (1.4 standard deviation away).

 Validation prediction: